wthorp/ld_preload/README.md

 ## The pains of cgo

  - It's very easy to get an error such as `error: conflicting types for ‘fstat’;`.
-For me, a non-C expert, this happens so much I can't really nail down what causes it.
-It's is easily avoided by avoiding C standard imports.
+I'm sure there a logic to it, but I can't fully nail down when cgo is comfortable overriding functions and when it isn't.
+It is, however, easily avoided by avoiding C standard imports entirely.
  - Go structs cannot be used from C.  Notably, Go structs cannot be used as parameters in Go functions marked for `export`.
 At best, you can use an `unsafe.Pointer` in a function defintion and then cast to a byte-equivalent Go struct.
  - Some C-analogous Go types can be used in Go functions marked for `export`.
 In practice, however, I've found that some type substitutions produce erratic results, such as `string` vs `*C.char`.
 Using C types therefore is preferred.
  - Go functions cannot be cast to / from `unsafe.Pointer`, for memory safety reasons.
 Go functions can be exposed to C by marking them as `export` createing accompanying C function definitions marked `extern`.